Located in the heart of the London Borough of Hackney, Dalston has its very own, diverse culture to be enjoyed.

 For those who haven't visited the area before, or for something a bit different, we've highlighted some of the best places to visit below:

-Dating back as far as 1909, the Rio Cinema was one of London's first ever cinemas and has been a permanent fixture in Dalston ever since.
+Dating back as far as 1909, the Rio Cinema was one of London's first ever cinemas celebrating the Art Deco movement and the grade 2 listed building has been a permanent fixture in Dalston ever since.

 As well as being a conventional cinema for current film showings, Rio also doubles up as a community hub and can be hired out for birthday parties.